codefresh-io/docs.codefresh.io/_docs/enterprise/behind-the-firewall.md

 Once installed the agent is fully automated.
 It polls on its own the Codefresh SAAS (by default every ten seconds) and creates automatically all resources needed for running pipelines.

+Only the agent pod is long-living insider your cluster.
+All other components (such as the engine) are short lived and exist only during pipeline builds.

 You can always see what the agent is doing by listing the resources inside the namespace you chose during installation:

 ```